hyperion-project/hyperion.docs/README.md

  - Install Yarn `npm install --global yarn` (If this does not work - logout/login)
  - Clone this repository and navigate into it
  - Do `yarn install`
- - Now you can start dev server with `yarn docs:dev`
+ - Now you can start dev server with `yarn docs:clean-dev`
  - Open Browser and go to address `localhost:8080`

 #### Notes
- - If you want to view the deployable site locally run `yarn docs:serve`
  - Do not rename files and folders while translating
- - Copy/paste and translate also `.vuepress/config.js` at `themeConfig.locales`
+ - Copy/paste and translate also `.vuepress/config.js` at `hyperionTheme.locales`
  - Changes in `.vuepress/config.js` may lead to a bugged dev server.
 Restart.
- - To modify the sidebar pages checkout `.vuepress/config.js` at `themeConfig.sidebar`
+ - To modify the sidebar pages checkout the `.vuepress/config` folder

- - In case the yarn commands fail with an `error:03000086:digital envelope routines::initialization error`, set openssl-legacy mode and run the command again: \
-   **Linux** `export NODE_OPTIONS=--openssl-legacy-provider` \
-   **Windows** `SET NODE_OPTIONS=--openssl-legacy-provider`

 ### Production
 To get a deployable version run